 Charter vessels carry recreational anglers but fees are paid for chartering the vessel rather than paying individual angler fees.
 A charter vessel is less than 100 gross tons (90.8 metric tons) that meets the requirements of the U.S. Coast Guard to carry six or fewer passengers on a for-hire trip and that engages in charter fishing at any time during the calendar year (50 C.F.R. § 622.2).
-The number of charter vessels with for-hire permits for the snapper grouper, dolphin wahoo or CMP fisheries in the South Atlantic is shown in Table 1.3.1.
-Note that this table does not include charter vessels which may operate in the South Atlantic but do not possess any for-hire permits for fisheries managed by the Council.
-Such vessels will not be impacted by this amendment.
+The number of charter vessels with a federal for-hire permit for the snapper grouper, dolphin wahoo or CMP fisheries in the South Atlantic is shown in Table 1.3.1.
+Note that this table does not include charter vessels that may operate in the South Atlantic but do not possess any federal for-hire permits for fisheries managed by the South Atlantic Council.
+Such vessels would not be impacted by this amendment.